Syed A. Hoda

-Syed A. Hoda is a professor of pathology at the Weill Medical College of Cornell University, and an Attending Pathologist at the New York Presbyterian Hospital.
+Syed Amir Fazal Hoda is a professor of pathology at the Weill Medical College of Cornell University, and an Attending Pathologist at the New York Presbyterian Hospital.
 Hoda is a surgical pathologist with a particular interest in diagnostic breast pathology.

 He is currently listed in the "Best Doctors in the USA" published by U.S. News & World Report.
 Hoda is included in Castle-Connolly's listing of Best Doctors in New York and in United States of America for several years.